open-telemetry/community/projects/gen-ai.md

 Example Use Cases:

 - **Debugging**: Tracing provides causality for multi-step LLM applications allowing to understand the operation flow and root-cause errors.
-- **Evaluation**: Input/output events record non-deterministic model responses that can be used for debugging or automated evaluations measuring LLM response accuracy and other quality characteristics.
+- **Evaluation**: Prompt/completion events record non-deterministic model responses that can be used for debugging or automated evaluations measuring LLM response accuracy and other quality characteristics.
+In addition to automated analysis, recording user feedback tied to LLM outputs can provide insights into the quality of model outputs and how they affect user engagement.
 - **AI Safety**: GenAI telemetry, along with specialized evaluators, can help ensure ethical use of LLMs, maintain privacy compliance, detect bias, and safeguard data security.
 - **Cost Tracking**: Usage metrics based on model self-reporting capabilities provide insights into operational costs.
 - **Performance optimization**: Latency, throughput, and error rate of LLM operations provide traditional performance monitoring layer for applications running in production.
+- **Incident Response Automation**: Integrating observability data with AI operations platforms can enable automated incident responses, such as restarting failing model components or scaling up resources in response to increased demand, without manual intervention.
+- **Version Control and Rollback**: Tracking model versions in observability data helps monitor the performance impact of model updates, allowing quick rollback to previous versions in case a new release introduces errors or degradations in quality.

 ### Current challenges